A.F.C. Leopards

-AFC Leopards' standing as one of the most successful clubs in the region is underlined by the fact that it has won the Kenyan Premier League a record 12 times.
+AFC Leopards' standing as one of the most successful clubs in the region is underlined by the fact that it has won the Kenyan Premier League 12 times.
 AFC Leopards has also won the Kenya Cup 10 times, and the CECAFA Club Championship 5 times.

 The club was formed in 1964 as Abaluhya United Football Club.
-In 1973 the club changed the name to Abaluhya Football Club when a number of small clubs amalgamated.
-In 1980 the club was named AFC Leopards till now.
+In 1973 the club changed its name to Abaluhya Football Club when a number of small clubs amalgamated.
+In 1980 the club was renamed AFC Leopards, the name it holds until present.

 In 2008 they played in the Nationwide League and won the title in their zone.
 They returned to the Kenyan Premier League for the 2009 season in which it also won the KFF Cup.

+Several teams in the Kenyan football league system are intimately linked to ethnic groups in Kenya; AFC Leopards are considered to represent the Luhya people of Western Kenya.

 History

-The 1960s: The Good Beginnings
+The 1960s

-From the 1960s or even earlier; the notion and formation of various Abaluya teams for invitational matches became the forerunner of what eventually would become Abaluhya United.
-The East African Standard Newspapaer published a report on the birth of a club called Abaluhya Football Club which resulted from the amalgamation of Marama, Samia United and Bunyore; all Nairobi based clubs that were in Division 1 of the Kenya National Football League.
+From the 1960s or even earlier; the notion and formation of various Abaluhya teams for invitational matches became the forerunner of what eventually would become Abaluhya United.
+On 12 March 1964, the East African Standard newspaper published a report on the birth of a new club known as Abaluhya Football Club, which resulted from the amalgamation of Marama, Samia United and Bunyore; all Nairobi based clubs that were in Division 1 of the Kenya National Football League.
 The amalgamation process also included lower division clubs such as Kisa, Tiriki, Bukusu Brotherhood, Busamia, Lurambi, Butsotso, Bushibungo and Eshirotsa thus building its base and establishments that would make it a success in the future.
-This was reported in the newspaper on 12 March 1964, making it our official birthday.